openwisp/openwisp-docs/general/values.rst

 OpenWISP is a robust and versatile software platform designed to simplify and automate network management, with a strong emphasis on wireless networks.
-It's widely used in various scenarios, including public Wi-Fi hotspots, mesh networks, community networks, and IoT applications.
+It's widely used in various scenarios, including public WiFi hotspots, mesh networks, community networks, and IoT applications.

 In December 2016, OpenWISP 2 was launched, marking the next generation of